 Vegetable Garden Day 1: May 29, 2014Today we planted seedlings: San Marzano, Heirloom Black Krim, sweet cherry and Juliet grape tomatoes, cucumbers, summer squash, zucchini, and basil.
 I'm excited about growing my own food!
-(Special thanks to LN for the help, knowledge and secret ingredient pixie dust).
+(Special thanks to my friend, LN for the help, knowledge and secret ingredient pixie dust).

 "The glory of gardening: hands in the dirt, head in the sun, heart with nature.